AlirezaChinian/SUMS-1400-Telegram-Bot/README.md

   $ python3 talkbot.py
 ```

-> Note: File IDs are unique for each Bot Token so sending file will not work and you will get error(Telegram rules! :) ).
+> Note: File IDs are unique for each Bot Token so sending file won't work and you will get error(Telegram rules! :) ).
 ## Credits
 [SUMS MD 1400 Bot](https://t.me/sums1400_bot)